Mingding Doctrine

 (06:00)

-1. Several biblical perspectives: 1.
+1. Several biblical viewpoints: 1.
 The Lord is my shepherd; 2.
 Jesus said, "If you love me, feed my sheep"; 3.
 The church is the army of the Lord.
-I would like the pastor to briefly introduce how to connect these perspectives.
-For those who are new to seeking, how to initiate a dialogue with them and provoke their reflection on the concept of "church"?
+I would like the pastor to briefly introduce how to connect these viewpoints.
+For those who are new to seeking, how to start a dialogue with them and provoke reflection on their view of "church"?
 (Qinqin)

 (15:40)